 When you own a small business, operating costs can be quite hefty—especially when your cash flow doesn’t exactly sync up with your expenses.
 Payroll, the wages or salaries paid to your employees, can comprise a large part of these costs.
 If your small business can’t pay employees on time, then payroll funding might be the answer.

-Payroll funding solutions allow you to pay your employees right away, even without cash on hand, by selling invoices or receivables to obtain it.
+Payroll funding solutions allow you to pay your employees right away, even without cash on hand, by selling invoices or receivables to obtain them.

 When you often receive delayed payments from customers or clients—especially due to the nature of your business or industry—paying employees can be difficult, especially with other business expenses to think about.